genia-dev/GeniA/README.md

 ### GeniA is 100% open source!

-Built with love by engineers for engineers, so you can now onboard your new engineering superhero to your team.
+Built with love by engineers for engineers, our goal is to help teams harnest the power of LLMs to boost how fast you can go! download and onboard your new engineering superhero to your team.

 ### GeniA is rapidly learning new tools!